pvcraven/2019_spring_web_dev/source/final/knouse/index.rst

 AMP has 7 optimizations it attributes to its success in loading mobile pages.
 The first of these is to execute all JavaScript asynchronously.
 JavaScript is powerful, but can cause delays to a page's rendering.
-To combat this, AMP only allows asynchronous JS, and AMP pages cannot include any author written JS.
+To combat this, AMP only allows asynchronous JS(JavaScript), and AMP pages cannot include any author written JS.
 Instead of writing your own JS, interactive page features are handled by custom AMP elements.
 These elements might run JS themselves, but it has been designed to not cause performance issues.